matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

 - `org.matrix.msc3882.get_logintoken`

-For reference - an earlier revision of this proposal used an unstable prefix of `/_matrix/client/unstable/org.matrix.msc3882/login/token` with an unstable feature advertised as `org.matrix.msc3882` set to `true`.
+For reference - an earlier revision of this proposal used an unstable prefix of `/_matrix/client/unstable/org.matrix.msc3882/login/token` with an unstable feature advertised in the response to `GET /_matrix/client/versions` as `org.matrix.msc3882` set to `true`.
 This may be referred to as "revision zero" in existing implementations.

 ## Dependencies